 Why and when do you need more than one of something?
-For example, if you need storage, would you not go for a single storage device that has enough capacity versus a RAID based storage solution where several storage devices are brought together with a intelligence layer that manages the storage devices to present a single interface to the higher layers?
+For example, if you need storage, would you not go for a single storage device that has enough capacity versus a RAID based storage solution where several storage devices are brought together with an intelligence layer that manages the storage devices to present a single interface to the higher layers?

 Similarly, why would you need more than one computing core in a CPU?
-Shouldn’t you go for a single core CPU that is fast enough for your needs, or should you consider a multi-core CPU where the cores are intelligently managed?
+Shouldn’t you go for a single-core CPU that is fast enough for your needs, or should you consider a multi-core CPU where the cores are intelligently managed?

-One argument is that if the service provided has the ability to fit the quality of service, reliability and target value price points, there should never be a need for a secondary Internet line for connectivity to the Internet.
+One argument is that if the service provider has the ability to fit the quality of service, reliability and target value price points, there should never be a need for a secondary Internet line for connectivity to the Internet.

 Yes, in theory, that argument makes sense.
 But how about the observations that support the counter point, i.e. why have the RAID based storage solutions, multi-core CPUs and multi-WAN Internet load balancers turned out to be the winners throughout the technology trends, compared to their single resource counterparts such as non-RAID, single-core, single WAN technologies?
-The answer lies in the fact that when the ultimate objective is to get high performance, high reliability at a lower cost, to hit the better value proposition, technologies that intelligently combined and optimize underlying resources seem to have enjoyed the upper hand over unsophisticated single-source approaches.
+The answer lies in the fact that when the ultimate objective is to get high performance, high reliability at a lower cost, to achieve the better value proposition, technologies that intelligently combine and optimize underlying resources seem to have enjoyed the upper hand over unsophisticated single-source approaches.